-What is part exchange?
+What is a property part exchange?

 How do property part exchange schemes work?